 1. Check the condition of all components of the intake system (hoses, gaskets).
-Due to the leakage of these components and the ingress of air into the system «suction» the engine idle speed can change so much that even the idle speed stabilization valve cannot stabilize it.
+Due to the leakage of these components and the ingress of air "suction" into the system, the engine idle speed can change so much that even the idle speed stabilization valve is unable to stabilize it.

-2. Contact a workshop for a troubleshooting printout.
-A condition for checking the idle speed is a warm engine, as well as a serviceable fuel injection system and ignition system.
+2. Contact the workshop to print out the faults.
+The condition for checking the idle speed is a warm engine, as well as a functioning fuel injection system and ignition system.

-3. Disconnect all consumers of electricity from the on-board network.
-The radiator fan should not be running.
+3. Disconnect all electrical consumers from the vehicle's electrical system.
+The radiator fan should not operate.

 4. Disconnect and plug both crankcase ventilation hoses.